Last Updated: 10/8/22 | October 8th, 2022

 13. Watch a Muay Thai Fight

 Muay Thai (Thai boxing) is a martial art/combat sport involving striking and clinching.
 It’s one of the most popular sports in the country and is taken very seriously (much like football in Europe).
-Fighters train for years to master the art and you can catch bouts at Rajadamnern Stadium.
+Fighters train for years to master the art.

 Matches typically last around 25 minutes unless there is a knockout and there are usually 7-9 fights per night.
 There are lots of food hawkers here as well so you can grab a bite while you watch the violent spectacle.